KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

 `KeyboardKit` is a Swift library that helps you create custom keyboard extensions for iOS and ipadOS.
-It provides you with a set of keyboard-specific tools and actions, supports haptic and audio feedback and lets you create keyboards with characters, emojis, images, custom actions etc.
+It provides you with a rich set of keyboard-specific tools and actions, supports haptic and audio feedback and lets you create keyboards with characters, emojis, images, custom actions etc.

 <p align="center">
     <img src ="Resources/Demo.gif" />